CybercentreCanada/assemblyline4_docs/docs/administration/system_management.md

 ## Single Node Elasticsearch Maintenance

-When running elasticsearch in a single node deployment it will sometimes drop to a yellow status without a real issue.
+When running Elasticsearch in a single node deployment, it will sometimes drop to a `yellow` status without a real issue.
-This typically occurs when an index has, because of defaults or templates, had its `number_of_replicas` set to more than zero.
+This typically occurs when an index has (because of templating or defaults), its `number_of_replicas` set to more than zero.
-Since the single node deployment can't create a redundant replica this forces the node to a yellow status.
+Since the single node deployment can't create a redundant replica, this forces the node to a yellow status.
-The details on the settings around this can be a little different depending on which version of elastic you are using, but the following should be true for versions 7 and 8.
+The details on the settings around this can be a little different depending on which version of Elasticsearch you are using, but the following should be true for versions 7 and 8.

-To check if this is the case for your elastic node running the following command wil reset the replicas to zero for all indices.
+To check if this is the case for your Elasticsearch node, running the following command will reset the replicas to zero for all indices:
 ```bash
 curl -XPUT -k -u "${ELASTIC_USERNAME}:${ELASTIC_PASSWORD}" https://localhost:9200/_all/_settings -H 'Content-Type: application/json' -d '{"index" : {"number_of_replicas" : 0}}'
 ```
-You may need to replace `https` with `http` depending on your other setting.
-If your elasticsearch doesn't return to a green status within a few minutes of running the command you may have other issues and should look for support.
+You may need to replace `https` with `http` depending on your other settings.
+If your Elasticsearch doesn't return to a green status within a few minutes of running the command you may have other issues and should look for support.

-If the issue reoccurs often enough to be an issue for you it should be preventable by ensuring no templates have a nonzero replicas value set and creating an index template like the following to establish zero as the default value.
+If the issue reoccurs often enough to be an issue for you, it should be preventable by ensuring no templates have a non-zero replica value set and creating an index template like the following to establish zero as the default value.
 ```json
 {
    "index_patterns" : ["*"],